The Student Experience

 Frequently Asked 💬

-Riders are required to ride at least once per week during the academic year, excluding school breaks.
+Riding programs include options to ride once or twice per week during the academic year, excluding school breaks.
 Riders should budget approximately 2.5 hours per ride, which includes commute time (30 minutes each way) plus tacking/grooming and ride time.
-There are opportunities for additional riding opportunities, both hacking and lessons.

-We strive to conclude the fall & spring semesters prior to Finals Weeks.
-However, in the spring points-eligible riders may compete at Regionals, Zones, and/or Nationals which may conflict with Study Weeks.
+We strive to conclude the fall & spring semester programming prior to Finals Weeks.

-Club dues are billed per semester, they are inclusive of weekly riding lessons, transportation to weekly lessons, plus transportation, entry fees and trainer fees for two horse shows per semester.
-Pricing for the upcoming academic year to be posted shortly.
+Program dues are billed per semester, they are inclusive of weekly riding lesson(s) and optional transportation to weekly lessons.
+Pricing for the upcoming academic year to be posted in Spring 2026.

-At present there are no scholarships available for Club Fees, however it a goal of our Board to secure such opportunities in the future.
+At present there are no scholarships available for Program Fees, however it a goal of our Alumni Board to secure such opportunities in the future.

-School horses will be available that align with the experience and competition level of current roster.
+School horses will be available that align with the experience and competition level of current program participants.

-We are actively looking for academic year care leases for qualified horses who can compete up to the 2' and 3'6" over fences.
+We are actively looking for academic year care leases for qualified horses who can serve intermediate to advanced riders.
 The value of your care lease is tax deductible as Vanderbilt Equestrian is a 501c3.
 Contact us to learn more.

 Maybe.
 Private boarding for personal horses depends on availability of stalls.
 Contact us to better understand current openings.